skillrepos/copilot-dd/codespace-labs.md

 ![alternative suggestions](./images/cdd34b.png?raw=true "alternative suggestions")

-6. Highlight the code and select the Chat extension icon to open the chat window.
+6. Highlight the code and switch to the chat panel on the right.
 Tell Copilot to simplify the code by typing in the chat window.
 ```
 simplify
 ```

 ![simplifying via chat box](./images/cdd174.png?raw=true "simplifying via chat box")

 7. Hover over the simplified text and tell Copilot to insert the suggestion at the cursor to replace the text that's currently there.
-Accept any changes.
+(Use the second icon in the list when you hover to *Insert at cursor*.
+This should replace the highlighted text.)

 ![replace from chat suggestion](./images/cdd175.png?raw=true "replace from chat suggestion")